esper-io/console_docs/docs/apps/deleteapp.md

-If you delete an app version from the Esper Cloud and the app is currently installed on a device or devices managed by Esper, the app will remain installed on the device or devices.
-If the app version is included in one or more Provisioning Templates, it will be removed from each template when the app is deleted.
-If this is the case, you will need to confirm the deletion of the app and it will then be removed from any associated Provisioning Templates.
+If you delete an application version from the Esper Cloud and the application is currently installed on a device or devices managed by Esper, the application will remain installed on the device or devices.
+If the application version is included in one or more Provisioning Templates, it will be removed from each template when the application is deleted.
+If this is the case, you will need to confirm the deletion of the application and it will then be removed from any associated Provisioning Templates.